-Members are advised that the application presented has been considered by the RIBA Places Matter Design Review panel comprising an independent panel of design experts on two separate occasions during the development of the proposals for this scheme.
+Members are advised that the application presented has been considered by the RIBA Places Matter Design Review panel comprising an independent panel of design experts on two separate occasions during design development.
 The most recent comments are provided in full in the responses section of the report.
 The following statement is of particular note, "The landscape and place-making are, if anything, even more compelling than they were before.
 The respect for heritage issues and the group of buildings to the West of the viaduct is all working well."